USEPA/CMAQ/CCTM/docs/Release_Notes/iepoxos_rateconstant.md

 ## Brief Description

 IEPOX uptake to aqueous particles results in 2-methyltetrols, organosulfates, and other species.
 The organosulfate formation rate constant was updated to use the IEPOXOS:tetrol relative value from Piletic et al. (2013).
 Thus the aqueous organosulfate formation rate constant was updated to 8.83 x 10<sup>-3</sup> M<sup>-2</sup> s<sup>-1</sup>.
 We believe the old value was less accurate because it was based on nitrate and did not properly reflect the increased nucleophilic strength of sulfate vs water.
-This update was implmented in Pye et al. (2017).
+This update was implemented in Pye et al. (2017).

 ## Significance and Impact